Follow TV Tropes

 • Hell Hotel: An abandoned love hotel filled with wandering female ghosts.
 At best you see them get tortured, at worst they will try to steal your bodies and/or kill you.

-• Living Shadows: Human-shaped shadows that moves on the walls and attack the female ghosts.
+• Living Shadow: Human-shaped shadows that moves on the walls and attack the female ghosts.
 These aren't ghosts though, since Keitarou can't sense them, but rather creations born from the fear and pain they suffered.

 • Non-Malicious Monster: With the exception of one, most of them aren't interested in attacking visitors, just don't piss them off.